 Patients who have secured an appointment to see a provider at the clinic, but find they cannot keep the appointment, are required to cancel at least one hour in advance of their scheduled appointment time.
 This window of time will permit us to place another patient in their vacated appointment slot.
 Appointments may be canceled by one of the following methods:

-Patients who repeatedly do not keep appointments or fail to cancel appointments at least one hour in advance can lose their scheduling privileges and will be required to meet with the Student Health Center Associate Director or designee before scheduling any further appointments at the clinic.
+Patients who repeatedly do not keep appointments or fail to cancel appointments at least one hour in advance can lose their scheduling privileges and will be required to meet with the Student Health Center Associate Director or designee before scheduling any further appointments at the health center.

 Patients are encouraged to arrive at least 15 minutes before their appointment time to complete any necessary administrative procedures and avoid reducing the amount of time their Provider can dedicate to their care.
 As we do not desire to impose delays on those who have otherwise arrived on time, the following options will be made available to patients who arrive late for their clinic check-in:

-- You may see our Front Office staff to reschedule your appointment.
+- You may contact the Telephone Triage Nurse to reschedule your appointment.
 Should you elect to reschedule, your Provider will be notified so that their office may contact you if needed.

 - You may choose to wait to be seen by your Provider at their next available opportunity.
-However, since patients on time for their appointments will be given priority, you should anticipate an extended wait, likely several hours.
+However, since patients on time for their appointments will be given priority, you should anticipate an extended wait.

 Online Payments Policy